mralbertchen/stifties/README.md

 ## Substantial market opportunity

-The market for stickers is substantial: USD 425mln in FY 2017 (based on Line & Kakao financials) which equates to c.
-USD 1.70/MAU.
-This does not account for the large Chinese market opportunity however serves as good proxy.
+The market for stickers is substantial with total sales amounting to USD 765mln in FY 2017.

 Company | Sales (USDmln) FY17
 ---|---